Fertility Assessment

 You will then meet your doctor for the first time.
 He will have a discussion with you about your medical history, expectations that you have and during this time, take the opportunity to ask questions that you have prepared to fully benefit from this visit.

-Based on the assessment reports, the doctor will then discuss with you the treatment options appropriate for you, weighing the pros and cons, advantages and disadvantages, benefits and risks and success rates for each option.
+Based on the assessment reports, the doctor will then discuss with you the treatment options appropriate for you, discussing the benefits, risks, and success rates of each treatment option, benefits and risks and success rates for each option.

 The consultation will typically last between 20 to 40 minutes or longer for more complex cases.